Kaholaz/sponsorblock-naive-bayes/README.md

 The model that is explored in this project is the Naive Bayes based statistical classifier, which is repurposed and used for detecting dynamic length ads/sponsor-segments in the audio medium.

-For the supervised learning of the model [SponsorBlock API](https://sponsor.ajay.app/) is used to determine ad segments. [youtube_transcript_api](https://pypi.org/project/youtube-transcript-api/) is used to fetch the transcriptions of the videos.
-For non-YouTube videos, [WhisperX](https://github.com/m-bain/whisperX) is used to transcribe the videos.
+For the supervised learning of the model [SponsorBlock API](https://sponsor.ajay.app/) is used to determine ad segments. [youtube_transcript_api](https://pypi.org/project/youtube-transcript-api/) is used to fetch the transcriptions of youtube videos.
+In addition [WhisperX](https://github.com/m-bain/whisperX) is used to transcribe audio files locally for non-youtube videos.

 ## Pre-requisites